aalbayda/lolcodepy/README.md

 # LOLCODE - Python Interpreter

-Submitted in fulfillment of my final project for CMSC124 (*Design and Implementation of Programming Languages*), University of the Philippines Los Baños (UPLB).
+Submitted in fulfillment of my final project for CMSC124 (*Design and Implementation of Programming Languages*), University of the Philippines Los Baños.
 The goal was to build an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) the [LOLCODE](https://en.wikipedia.org/wiki/LOLCODE) programming language from the ground up.

 The interpreter goes through three stages: